California Workplace Accident Lawyers

 – Benny Khorsandi

 If you have been injured while working in Los Angeles or elsewhere in California, you probably have suffered physical pain and disability (short- or long-term), medical expenses, lost wages, and various other damages, both economic and non-economic.
-While injured workers in California who are hurt at work certainly maintain the right to seek benefits for their harm, a workers’ compensation claim will never offer an injured worker 100 percent of the amount of their damages.
+While injured workers in California who are hurt at work certainly maintain the right to seek benefits for their harm, a workers’ compensation claim may not cover certain damages.

-Instead, while you can recoup the full value of your medical expenses, you will only be eligible for a portion of your lost wages, and no damages for pain and suffering are offered.
-If you have been injured at work, don’t hesitate to contact us!
-We represent workers who have been harmed in various industries, including, but not limited to the:
+Instead, while you can recoup the full value of your medical expenses, you may only be eligible for a portion of your lost wages, and no damages for pain and suffering are offered.
+If you have been injured at work, consider working with workplace accident lawyers.
+We represent workers who have been harmed in various industries, including, but not limited to:

 Construction